oceanprotocol/RBAC-Server/README.md

 # Role-Based Access Control Server

 This is the Ocean role-based access control (RBAC) server.
+The RBAC server is used to implement fine-grained permissions on browsing, consumer and publishing data assets.
+The permissions are controlled precisely at two levels:

+- Marketplace-level permissions for browsing, consuming or publishing within a marketplace frontend.
+The RBAC checks the user's role and restricts their ability to interact with the market based on the abilities associated with that role.
+- Asset-level permissions on consuming a specific asset.
+This is supported through allow and deny lists.
+In addition to checking the role, the RBAC server also requests the DDO from aquarius and checks if the user's profile is in either the allow or deny list.
+This check only takes place on requests with the `"eventType"= "consume"`.

-It currently works with [Keycloak](https://www.keycloak.org/) but has been designed to expand to other identity management services.
+User profiles and roles can be stored in [Keycloak](https://www.keycloak.org/) or in json.
+The functionality has also been designed so that it is easy to expand to use other identity management services.

 ## Getting started